 In front of Sami McFarlanes' house off Rockaway Beach Boulevard in Queens, N.Y., a group of Afghanistan and Iraq veterans take chainsaws to a huge spruce tree hung up on wires.

-QUIL LAWRENCE, BYLINE: Hurricane Sandy hit Rockaway Beach, Queens with the worst combination of elements - flood and then fires caused by the wind and waves.
-The neighborhood is still dark with too many sodden wires and downed trees to restore electricity.
+Sandy hit Rockaway Beach with the worst combination of elements: flood, then fires caused by the wind and waves.
+The neighborhood is still dark, with too many sodden wires and downed trees to restore electricity.

-LAWRENCE: This particular group, most of them combat vets, sees camping out in a disaster zone differently - they love it.
-And they almost need it.
+This particular group, most of them combat vets, sees camping out in a disaster zone differently: They love it.
+They almost need it.

-LAWRENCE: Sypher said he hadn't planned to join in any sort of veterans groups when he got out.
+Sypher says he had not planned to join in any sort of veterans groups when he got out of the military.

-LAWRENCE: Sypher says getting back into a chaotic environment with a clear and worthwhile mission - it helps with the transition to civilian life better than any therapy.
-And plenty of vets say they need that pretty bad.
+Sypher says getting back into a chaotic environment with a clear and worthwhile mission helps with the transition to civilian life better than any therapy.
+And plenty of vets say they need that pretty badly.

-LAWRENCE: Kyle Murphy, the combat medic, is helping clear out a flood-damaged basement.
+Murphy, the combat medic, helps clear out a flood-damaged basement.
 He doesn't mind the manual labor.
-Anyhow, at the moment, he can't get a job that lets him use his medical skills.
-They don't translate into civilian qualifications.
+Anyhow, at the moment, he can't get a job that lets him use his medical skills — they don't translate into civilian qualification.